Spectrum of the perturbed Landau-Dirac operator: Proof of the main results

-{ \begin{remark} The above proof exploits the result of Lemma \ref{lem1} and the expression of $T_q(V)$.
-It shows that, even if the behaviors of the eigenvalue counting functions of $p_q V_1 p_q$ and $p_q a^* V_2 a p_q$ are similar, in the result of Theorem \ref{thm1}, it is the contribution of $p_q V_1 p_q$ that dominates and compensates for any negative contribution of $V_2$. \end{remark} }
+{ \begin{remark} This proof exploits the result of Lemma \ref{lem1} and the expression of $T_{q} ({\cV})$.
+It shows that {when $V_1$ and $V_2$ have the same support,} it is the contribution of $p_q V_1 p_q$ that dominates and compensates for any negative contribution of $V_2$.
+This occurs despite the fact that the behavior of the eigenvalue counting functions of $p_q V_1 p_q$ and $p_q a^* V_2 a p_q$ are similar. {The assumptions are also made such that the contribution of $W$ is absorbed by $p_q V_1 p_q$ (see \eqref{CSba}). \Bk} \end{remark} }